-Police could be given new powers to put in force curfews for offenders who are electronically monitored.
+Police could be given new powers to force curfews for electronically monitored offenders.
 Ministers also plan tougher sanctions for prisoners who breach the phrases of their release below the tagging scheme.
-It follows the case of Craig McClelland, who changed into murdered through a culprit who had cut off his digital tag.
-The change, if passed, would give police new powers of seeking an entry to recognize offenders who breach a domestic detention curfew (HDC).
-HDCs got here into use in Scotland in 2006 and allowed prisoners to complete part of their sentence on license inside the network even as sporting an electronic tag.
+It follows the case of Craig McClelland, who was murdered by a culprit who had cut off his digital tag.
+The change, if passed, would give police new powers to seek entry to recognize offenders who breach a domestic detention curfew (HDC).
+HDCs were put into use in Scotland in 2006 and allowed prisoners to complete part of their sentences on licenses inside the network, even while sporting an electronic tag.

-Offenders’ whereabouts are monitored, and they’re commonly required to remain at a particular area in the evening and a single day.
-Since its introduction greater than 21,500 offenders have been launched in this manner, and the scheme is being improved.
+Offenders’ whereabouts are monitored and are commonly required to remain in a particular area in the evening and on a single day.
+Since its introduction, more than 21,500 offenders have been launched in this manner, and the scheme is being improved.
 But the system got here below scrutiny following the homicide of Craig McClelland via James Wright in a random avenue assault in Paisley in July 2017.
 Wright had eliminated his electronic tag and breached his domestic release curfew five months earlier.

-The move turned into backed by using Mr. McClelland’s family who told BBC Scotland the crime “ought to just by no means have occurred.”
-Justice Secretary Humza Yousaf said he planned to create a particular offense of being “unlawfully at huge” when a perpetrator does now not right go back to custody as soon as their license is revoked.
+The move was backed by Mr. McClelland’s family, who told BBC Scotland the crime “ought to just by no means have occurred.”
+Justice Secretary Humza Yousaf said he planned to create a particular offense of being “unlawfully at huge” when a perpetrator doesn’t have the right to return to custody as soon as their license is revoked.
 This would beef up the sanctions to be had.
-Another change to the Management of Offenders (Scotland) Bill would suggest criminals can no longer be released on HDC if they’re serving a long-term sentence.
+Another change to the Management of Offenders (Scotland) Bill would suggest criminals can no longer be released on HDC if they serve a long-term sentence.

 Review suggestions